intrip/laravel-authentication-acl/docs/index.md

       },
       ```

-  3. Now run `composer update` command.
+  3. Now run `composer install` command.

   4. Now open the file _config/app.php_ and add to the 'providers' option the following line:
   'LaravelAcl\Authentication\AuthenticationServiceProvider',